 There are a few things to consider in the context of typography.
 For instance, fonts, sizing text and headers, line height, and shadows.
 Let’s look at some pointers below:

-• You should have at least three levels of hierarchy when it comes to typography.
-These apply to title, subtitles and body font.
+● You should have at least three typography levels of hierarchy.
+These apply to the title, subtitles, and body font.

-• The font you choose should be easy to read on both design and size, particularly when it comes to body copy.
+● The font you choose should be easily read in design and size.
+This edge is particularly relevant when it comes to the body copy.

-• Be careful when using type on a colored or busy background.
-If it poses a problem, you can try changing colors or even adding shadowing.
+● Be careful when using types on a colored or busy background.
+Try changing colors or adding shadowing if it poses a problem.

-• Take advantage of bold and italics to draw the user to specific sections of the copy or to help structure it.
+● Take advantage of bold and italics to draw the user to specific sections.

-Patterns are standard reusable architecture or design solutions for recurring problems.
-These are not code, but descriptions of how to tackle specific design problems.
-Also, they can help to speed up the development process.
-There are three main categories that developers should know about design patterns.
-These are creational, structural and behavioral.
+Design Patterns are standard reusable architecture or design solutions for recurring problems.
+Instead of being in code format, these describe how to tackle specific issues.
+Also, patterns can speed up the development process.
+There are three main categories of design patterns that developers should know.
+These are creational, structural, and behavioral.

 Creational design patterns are those designed for class instantiation.
 These get divided into class-creation and object-creation patterns.
 For example, some creational design patterns are singleton, builder, and abstract factory.

-In design patterns, behavioral refers to how class objects communicate with each other.
-Some types of behavioral design patterns include iterator, observer and visitor.
+In design patterns, behavioral refers to how class objects communicate.
+Some types of behavioral design patterns include iterator, observer, and visitor.

-This article wouldn’t be complete without going over some design tools and resources.
+This article wouldn’t be complete without reviewing design tools and resources.
 Take a look at the most popular ones below.

-This cloud-based platform focuses on UI design.
+The cloud-based platform focuses on UI design.
 It combines design with real-time collaborative editing and prototyping.
 Also, it runs on any platform with a web browser.
 Some of Figma’s features include a modern pen tool, a wide array of plugins, and easy export.
-Uber, Microsoft, Slack and Braintree are some of the companies who use Figma.
+Uber, Microsoft, Slack, and Braintree are some companies that use Figma.

 Sketch is a collaborative UI and UX design tool for mobile apps and the web, mainly for macOS.
-It is simple and easy to use and compatible with ProtoPie (for prototyping) and Maze (for user testing).
-Also, it’s great for prototyping and wireframing, and has powerful export options.
-Companies using Sketch include Google, Apple, Stripe and Nintendo.
+It is simple, easy to use, and compatible with ProtoPie (for prototyping) and Maze (for user testing).
+Also, it's great for prototyping and wireframing and has powerful export options.
+Companies using Sketch include Google, Apple, Stripe, and Nintendo.

-This is a prototyping and workflow tool based on the web.
-InVision helps to create interactive mockups which you can share with your clients.
-It offers smart widgets, Kanban boards, and Loom and Zoom integrations.
-For instance, companies include Netflix, Slack, Amazon and HBO.
+This prototyping and workflow tool has a basis on the web.
+InVision helps to create interactive mockups which can share with your clients.
+It offers intelligent widgets, Kanban boards, and Loom and Zoom integrations.
+Some companies using InVision include Netflix, Slack, Amazon, and HBO.

 Proto.io is a prototyping solution for mobile UX.
-To name a few, it has over 250 UI components, hundreds of templates and thousands of digital assets.
-For instance, it has easy-to-use drag, and drop-building blocks.
-Proto.io gets usage by ventures like Nordstrom, PayPal, Amazon and Amplify.
+To name a few, it has over 250 UI components, hundreds of templates, and thousands of digital assets.
+For instance, it has easy-to-use and drag-and-drop building blocks.
+Proto.io gets usage by ventures like Nordstrom, Paypal, Amazon, and Amplify.

-Instead of thinking about design vs development, handling both areas is really beneficial.
-This applies for both designers and developers.
-With basic knowledge on design, devs can foster better teamworks and smooth processes.
-What’s even more, it can be key for creating superior end-results.
-We hope our article has not only given you an overview of design 101 for developers.
+Instead of thinking about Design vs. Development, handling both areas is beneficial.
+This match applies to both designers and developers.
+With basic design knowledge, devs can foster better teamwork and smooth processes.
+Moreover, it can be vital to creating superior results.
+We hope our article gave you an overview of Design 101 for developers.
 Also, we trust it gets you driven to learn more about this field!